leec94/SY0-701-notes/README.md

 - Logical segmentation: network design that involves dividing a network into smaller segments to improve performance and security
 - Software-defined networking (SDN): a network technology that involves dynamically configuring and managing network devices and services through software
 - Decentralization: network design that involves distributing the control and authority among multiple nodes or entities
+- Port security: feature of managed network switches that allows an organization to limit which devices can connect to a network based on their physical addresses (MAC addresses)

 Redundant Array of Independent Disks (RAID)
 - Striping: spreads the data  for a single volume across 2 or more drives